Van ECK Associates Corp Sells 68,988 Shares of Moderna, Inc. (NASDAQ:MRNA)

-Van ECK Associates Corp reduced its stake in shares of Moderna, Inc. (NASDAQ:MRNA) by 30.7% in the second quarter, according to its most recent filing with the SEC.
+Van ECK Associates Corp cut its holdings in Moderna, Inc. (NASDAQ:MRNA) by 30.7% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 156,032 shares of the company’s stock after selling 68,988 shares during the period.
-Van ECK Associates Corp’s holdings in Moderna were worth $36,664,000 as of its most recent filing with the SEC.
+Van ECK Associates Corp’s holdings in Moderna were worth $36,664,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds also recently modified their holdings of MRNA.
-Envestnet Asset Management Inc. increased its holdings in Moderna by 67.1% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 45,078 shares of the company’s stock worth $5,903,000 after purchasing an additional 18,102 shares in the last quarter.
-Total Clarity Wealth Management Inc. bought a new stake in Moderna during the 1st quarter worth approximately $52,000.
-GSB Wealth Management LLC bought a new stake in Moderna during the 1st quarter worth approximately $1,238,000.
-Slow Capital Inc. bought a new stake in Moderna during the 1st quarter worth approximately $1,450,000.
-Finally, BNP PARIBAS ASSET MANAGEMENT Holding S.A. increased its holdings in Moderna by 2.8% during the 1st quarter.
-BNP PARIBAS ASSET MANAGEMENT Holding S.A. now owns 6,330 shares of the company’s stock worth $829,000 after purchasing an additional 170 shares in the last quarter.
-55.89% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds have also added to or reduced their stakes in the company.
+Capital Analysts LLC bought a new position in shares of Moderna in the first quarter valued at approximately $26,000.
+OLD Second National Bank of Aurora purchased a new position in Moderna in the first quarter valued at approximately $29,000.
+Winch Advisory Services LLC lifted its stake in Moderna by 1,785.7% in the second quarter.
+Winch Advisory Services LLC now owns 132 shares of the company’s stock valued at $31,000 after purchasing an additional 125 shares during the last quarter.
+Certified Advisory Corp purchased a new position in Moderna in the first quarter valued at approximately $33,000.
+Finally, Elmwood Wealth Management Inc. purchased a new position in Moderna in the first quarter valued at approximately $33,000.
+55.89% of the stock is owned by institutional investors.

 Moderna, Inc engages in the development of transformative medicines based on messenger ribonucleic acid (mRNA).
 Its product pipeline includes the following modalities: prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted therapeutics, and systemic intracellular therapeutics.